ncab1337/DMDPie/README.md

 	- What is DMDPie?
-	- Its a Discord mass messaging software that which goal is to fix the problems that is caused by use of dmdgo/other softwares i.e. captchas, low avg, high price and so on
+	- Its a Discord mass messaging software which goal is to fix the problems that is caused by use of dmdgo/other softwares i.e. captchas, low avg, high price and so on

 	- How can i get an acess?
 How much does it costs?